flipperdevices/flipperzero-firmware/FAQ.md

 ### Timezone is not correct

 Because of Flipper Zero API doesn't provide an access to timezone offset it is necessary to set it manually for correct TOTP tokens generation.
-You may find you timezone offset (or another name is "UTC offset") [here](https://www.timeanddate.com/time/zone/timezone/utc) or on any other website found in google.
+You may find you timezone offset (or another name is "UTC offset") [here](https://www.utctime.net/time-zone-abbreviations), [here](https://time.is/) or on any other website found in [google](https://letmegooglethat.com/?q=What+is+my+timezone+offset).
 Then set it in [conf file](docs/conf-file_description.md) or via setting menu of Flipper Authenticator or using CLI command `totp tz`.

 ### Token secret is not correct